-Sites of socialisation: Polish parents and children in London schools.
+Sites of socialisation: Polish parents and children in London schools

 Full text is not in this repository.

 For newly arrived migrant children and their parents school may be the place where they encounter the diversity of the host society in all its complexity and newness.
 While school may be regarded as a safe place of learning, it can also be daunting and confusing.
 Conversations at the school gates may provide parents with a valuable opportunity to acquire new information and make friends.
 However, school can also be associated with culture clashes, negative stereotypes, feelings of isolation and even racist bullying.
 Thus, for newly arrived migrant children and their parents, school provides an array of opportunities and challenges.
 In this paper we explore these issues drawing on our research with Polish migrants in London and on Polish children in London primary schools.
 We explore processes of adaptation, accommodation, negotiation and identity formation.
 In particular, we analyse the ways in which Polish migrants construct notions of Polishness in the context of education.

 |Date Deposited:||18 Jul 2011 10:56|